elenabortolato/APAFA/README.md

 - largep1000.R contains one example of code used to run the simulation studies
 - simulation.zip contains the simulation results (as .RDS files) and the R code to reproduce Figure 4 in the manuscript.
-- Real_data contains the code to analyze the examples based on real data
+- Real_data contains the code to analyze the examples based on real data and the code for the out-of-sample predictive experiment of Section 4.2.1
 - sampler.R contains the code for the Gibbs sampler for Gaussian data and binary data (N.B. contains cpp dependences)